ooboqoo/ooboqoo.github.io/java/javaee/xml.md

 XPath uses path expressions to select nodes or node-sets in an XML document.
 These path expressions look very much like the expressions you see when you work with a traditional computer file system.

-XPath expressions can be used in JavaScript, Java, XML Schema, PHP, Python, C and C++, and lots of other languages.
+XPath expressions can be used in JavaScript, Java, XML Schema, PHP, Python, C and C++, etc.